 There are several situations where people have started using a pair of tiny speakers inside or over their ears such as:

-- When you’re traveling, it feels incomplete without listening to music or watching a video
+When you’re traveling, you feel incomplete without listening to music or watching a video.

-- Students find it hard to concentrate without listening to rock music while studying in the college or at home.
+Students find it hard to concentrate without listening to rock music while studying in the college or at home.

-- Bikers, while commuting, want to cut out themselves from all the honking and traffic noise so put loud music or podcast.
+Bikers, while commuting, want to cut out themselves from all the honking and traffic noise so put loud music or podcast ON.

-All of the above and many more such situations where people intentionally or unintentionally have got so used to earphones and headphones.
-In fact so much that they have put their hearing power in grave danger.
+All of the above and similar situations where people intentionally or unintentionally have got so used to earphones and headphones.
+In fact that they have put their hearing power in grave danger.
 They have started experiencing hearing loss at a very early age.

 How does noise-induced hearing loss occur in the above-mentioned situations?